chlunamega/website/content/News/sound-model-based-improvisations.md

 location: Tea Bazaar, Charlottesville, Virginia
 ---

-This is the first of a series of concerts that explore improvisation through sound models.
-Part 1: Night Music; Part 2: Sonograms; Part 3: Loft Mountain Wind; Part 4: improvisation
+This is the first of a series of concerts with collaborator Diego Villaseñor.
+We explore sound model-based improvisations and composition.
+Part 1: Stridulating insects; Part 2: Cetacean sonograms; Part 3: Noise: wind at Loft Mountain, Shenandoah; Part 4: free improvisation